Best Bathroom Vanities and Sinks for Your Home

-There are different types of bathroom vanities and they come in a variety of styles, sizes and materials.
+Different types of bathroom vanities are available in a variety of styles, sizes and materials.
 You can buy bathroom vanities with tops and without.
 There are both double sink vanities and single sink vanities.
 When choosing a bathroom vanity, consider your budget, storage needs and the size of your bathroom.
 You'll find all types of bathroom vanities at The Home Depot and professional installation help if you need it.

-Tip: Be sure to think about the best location for installing plumbing and electricity.
+Tip: Think about the best location for installing plumbing and electricity.
 Follow generally accepted guidelines from your local building department for clearance within the bathroom.

 - Freestanding bathroom vanities are the most common.